Azure/AppService/_posts/2025-10-29-VSTS-tasks-for-sidecars.md

 ## How the pipelines work

-1. **Build**
+1. **Build and Publish**
    * `vsts-blessed-sitecontainers.yml`: sets up your language/runtime, installs dependencies, and produces a ZIP artifact of your app.
+It also uses Docker tasks to build and publish the sidecar container.
-   * `vsts-only-sitecontainers.yml`: uses Docker tasks to build and tag multiple container images.
+   * `vsts-only-sitecontainers.yml`: uses Docker tasks to build and push multiple container images.

-2. **Publish artifacts / push images**
-   * Code-based flow: publishes the ZIP as a pipeline artifact.
-   * Container flow: pushes tagged images to Azure Container Registry.

-3. **Deploy to App Service for Linux**
+2. **Deploy to App Service for Linux**
-   * Code-based flow: `AzureWebApp@1` deploys the ZIP and also applies a `sitecontainersConfig` block that defines your sidecar containers.
+   * Code-based flow: `AzureWebApp@1` deploys the ZIP and sidecar containers defined in `sitecontainersConfig`.
-   * Container flow: `AzureWebAppContainer@1` deploys your main container plus any sidecars in one shot, using `sitecontainersConfig`.
+   * Container flow: `AzureWebAppContainer@1` deploys your main container and sidecars, defined in `sitecontainersConfig`.

 That’s it: one pipeline run builds, packages, and deploys your main app plus its helper containers.